-The bank commenced services on the same day, having purchased the assets and assumed certain liabilities of the defunct Skye Bank.
+The bank began services on the same day, having purchased the assets and assumed certain liabilities of the defunct Skye Bank.

-With a footprint of over 350 branches across the country, Polaris Bank prides itself in delivering exceptional customer experience, leveraging best in class/state-of-the-art Information Communication Technology (ICT).
+With a footprint of over 350 branches across the country, Polaris Bank prides itself on delivering exceptional customer experience, leveraging best in class/state-of-the-art Information Communication Technology (ICT).

 Polaris Bank is well positioned to deliver industry-defining products, services and platforms across all the key market segments of the Nigerian economy; serving a wide customer base in the public and private sector, including large and small corporate organizations, SMEs, professional groups and institutions.

 The bank has correspondent banking relationships with notable players in the international financial service sector, largely to support its customers’ requirements for project and trade finance.